 Work occupies the majority of your waking hours and is one of the most significant factors in determining your quality of life.
-This course will challenge students to identify their interests and actively explore how contemporary society and the global economy is impacting the workplace and shaping today’s new knowledge workers.
+This course will challenge students to identify their interests and actively explore experiential education opportunities specific to internships, co-ops and job shadowing.
+Students will learn how the global economy is impacting the workplace and shaping today’s new knowledge workers.
 Students will identify why experiential education and skill development are critical components of career preparation.
 This course will utilize critical thinking, problem-solving and provide practical tools for workplace preparation and performance.

 Service to Youth is designed to help students develop a better understanding of service as it relates to their college experience and future aspirations.
 Students volunteer twice a week with at-risk children and youth in afterschool or mentoring programs in Columbia.
 The class also gathers once a week to focus on topics such as disparities in education, the impact of poverty on our local and national communities, and ways to engage at-risk children and youth.
 The course provides a general orientation to the functions and resources necessary to address local community needs.
 Students learn about and develop their service leadership skills both inside and beyond the classroom.

 UNIV 201: International Inquiry in Taiwan

 This course is taught both stateside as well as in Taipei, Taiwan.
 Students participate in five preparatory class sessions held at USC prior to departure.
 Students learn about the history and culture of Taiwan and study basic Mandarin.
 The program includes several group excursions to historical and cultural sites in Taiwan.
 Students conduct a research project that relates to their academic interests and often includes a project related to their major (e.g. a pre-med major focusing on medical practices in Taiwan).
 Students are encouraged to pursue any line of inquiry related to Taiwan as long as they are able to demonstrate that their project is feasible and that they are capable of completing the work.
 The course is open to undergraduates in any major.